lotus-key/lotus-key/openspec/project.md

 # Project Context

 ## Purpose
-OpenKey Swift is a port of OpenKey to Swift - an open-source Vietnamese input method application for macOS.
+LotusKey is a port of OpenKey to Swift - an open-source Vietnamese input method application for macOS.
 The application uses an advanced backspace technique to provide seamless Vietnamese text input, eliminating the underlining issues present in default system input methods.

 ### Key Features
 - **Input Methods**: Telex, Simple Telex